-Sufficient operating funds, plus an ample reserve, should be its prudent financial principle.
+Sufficient operating funds, plus an ample Reserve, should be its prudent financial principle.
 Although many of us active alcoholics were free spenders, when it comes to supporting AA service overhead, we are apt to turn a bit reluctant.
-Yet, in AA the cost of the used to make up the deficit between group contributions and the cost of others.
-This principle is discussed earlier in Concept IV, but it is so important we have made it the subject None of the Conference members group services.
+Yet, in AA the cost of the service office is relatively low in terms of the number of groups served and if the need for support is made clear the contributions are forthcoming.
+The Reserve Fund should be one full year's operating expenses of the GSO and ancillary functions.
+The Reserve Fund comes almost entirely from income from the sale of AA literature, which also is used to make up the deficit between group contributions and the cost of group services.